Hero Images/Getty Images

 As rising fees continue to fuel misgivings about banks, consumers are turning to an alternative: credit unions.
-According to statistics from the Credit Union National Association, or CUNA, 3.7 million people joined one of these not-for-profit institutions in 2015 to reach a record high of total members.
+According to the Credit Union National Association (CUNA), the number of members throughout the country grew to 110 million in 2017, a record high.

 Pro: Credit unions have superior service.

 That mission leads to very satisfied members, too.
-In the American Customer Satisfaction Index 2015 survey from CFI Group, credit unions beat banks, with customers rating their overall satisfaction at a score of 87 out of 100, 8 points greater than the banking average.
+In the American Customer Satisfaction Index Finance and Insurance Report for 2017, credit unions beat banks, with customers rating their overall satisfaction at a score of 82 out of 100, one point greater than the banking average.

 Unlike banks, consumers cannot open an account at any credit union they choose.
 Many credit unions cater to specific geographic areas, employee groups, associations or religious or fraternal affiliations.

-However, Greg McBride, CFA, Bankrate’s senior financial analyst, says joining a credit union has gotten much easier.
+However, Greg McBride, CFA, Bankrate’s chief financial analyst, says joining a credit union has gotten much easier.

 Pro: Credit unions offer lower interest rates.

-McBride says credit unions traditionally pass on the savings from their not-for-profit status through their entire product line, offering customers higher rates on savings accounts and lower rates on loans and credit cards.
+McBride says credit unions traditionally pass on the savings from their not-for-profit status, offering customers higher rates on savings accounts and lower rates on loans and credit cards.

 For consumers who pay off their balances in full each month, McBride recommends expanding the search for a credit card rewards program with a bigger payout.

-While many account holders at banks have been forced to adjust to higher minimum balance requirements, 76% of the institutions surveyed in the 2016 Bankrate Credit Union Checking Survey had no minimum balance requirements to avoid fees.
+While many account holders at banks have been forced to adjust to higher minimum balance requirements, 76 percent of the institutions surveyed in the 2016 Bankrate Credit Union Checking Survey had no minimum balance requirements to avoid fees.

-Con: Accounts may have fewer bells and whistles.
+Con: They also may have fewer bells and whistles.

-Richard Hunt, president and CEO of Consumer Bankers Association, says larger banks have greater resources at their disposal than credit unions.
-These resources give big banks the ability to make investments in emerging technologies sooner than credit unions can, although the gap is narrowing.
-Depending on the size of the institution, that may mean the big bank down the street offers a more muscular online banking site or more refined mobile payments options.
+Richard Hunt, president and CEO of the Consumer Bankers Association, says larger banks have greater resources at their disposal, allowing them to make investments in emerging technologies sooner than credit unions can.
+But the gap is narrowing.
+Still, the big bank down the street may offer a more muscular online banking site or more refined mobile payments options.

-Pro: Fees are lower than at most banks.
+Pro: Credit union fees are lower than at most banks.

 Con: Those fees are rising.